MohammedAbdulAhadSaud/RedTeam-Advisories-Archive/Web/Http-req-smuggling.md

 The vulnerability occurs when the front-end and back-end servers interpret the boundaries of an HTTP request differently, usually due to a disagreement between the Content-Length and Transfer-Encoding headers.

+## Root Cause

+HTTP Request Smuggling occurs due to inconsistent HTTP request parsing between intermediary components (such as frontend proxies, load balancers, or CDNs) and backend servers.
+When these components interpret request boundaries differently—typically because of conflicting `Content-Length` and `Transfer-Encoding` headers or protocol parsing inconsistencies—an attacker can desynchronize the request stream and cause unintended requests to be processed by the backend.